 Law - Marine & Maritime Law - LLM

-This programme gives students the chance to work with the best maritime and marine lawyers in the country, under the academic overview of the globally-recognised UCC School of Law.
+Our LLM programme gives our students the chance to work with the best maritime and marine lawyers in the country, under the academic overview of the globally-recognised UCC School of Law.
 Our LLM (Marine and Maritime Law) programme integrates theoretical and practical learning of relevant law modules with marine and maritime activities taking place in Cork, such as marine environmental research, marine renewables, law enforcement at sea, fisheries management, shipping and port activities.
 This programme is based on flexible workload arrangements and is suitable for both law graduates and marine and maritime professionals alike.

 Whether you are a law graduate or a marine/maritime professional, this programme provides an in-depth theoretical and practical knowledge, and analysis, of Marine and Maritime Law.